Who are we?

 Heart of Florida United Way 211 report

 Each year, 16 million people in the United States dial 2-1-1 for help with basic needs like food and shelter or emergency services.
 2-1-1 Counts is the first tool to provide real-time, searchable and visual presentations of data from 2-1-1 call centers across the nation.
-A report of requested social services specific to Osceola County from May 2018 to May 2019.
+Click this link to generate a report of requested social services specific to Osceola County.

 Media Center